 Less than a decade after the first western contact with Captain James Cook in the Hawaiian islands King Kamehameha began to procured canons and armaments from the arriving foreigners.
 Having fought for many years trying to unite all the islands under one government, Kamehameha now had the upper hand.

-He then had a fleet of double hulled war canoes built which were estimated to have numbered close to 1000 strong.
-By 1790 tens of thousands of warriors and their families, which was the custom, traversed the channel between Hawai’i and Maui.
+Kamehameha and his army built a fleet of war canoes which were estimated to have numbered close to 1000 strong.
+By 1790 tens of thousands of warriors and their families, whom traveled in support of the army, traversed the channel between Hawai’i and Maui.
 A great battle took place at Iao Valley in which Kahekili’s Maui army, commanded by his son, was defeated with Kamehameha’s use of canon and musket.

 As you travel the road to Hana just imagine the scene of 1000 war canoes offshore!
 It is said that the regatta stretched almost all the way back to the Big Island as it arrived in Maui!

 Ancient battles were fought in Hana at points stretching the entire length of the Hana coast.* Their arrival was sounded by messengers who ran the foot paths from Kaupo to Hana and beyond announcing the call to arms.
 It is said battles often raged for many days along this rugged coastline as Hana’s warriors repelled the invaders many times throughout the centuries.

 One account speaks of Maui warriors who were skilled in the art of slinging stones. * It was said they could throw stones 100 to 200 yards from shore accurately enough to kill warriors and damage canoes.
 As you travel through Hana town look for a steep hill at the southern end of Hana Bay.
 This is Ka’uiki Hill, and in ancient times it was a fortress which was the fallback position for Hana’s ancient residents and warriors in times of invasion.